Different Approaches to Real-Time Analytics

 Real-time analytics is a widely used IT term that can mean different things to different people.
 To some, it means extremely fast query response times, even if the data being queried resides in a data warehouse that hasn’t been updated in days.
 To others, it can mean embedding a monthly BI report into a workflow so that the user has relevant and sufficiently current information needed to complete a business process.

-When we talk about real-time analytics in context of how HVR customers are using it, we apply a more literal meaning.
+When we talk about real-time analytics in the context of how HVR customers are using it, we apply a more literal meaning.
 Our customers are using HVR data replication software to analyze continuously changing data being generated by transactional systems, machines, sensors, mobile devices, and websites.
 The latency of the data is typically measured seconds or even sub-seconds.

 - How Lufthansa Uses Real-Time Reporting